All Products

 Use NetACC in the redis-benchmark utility to simulate 100 clients and 4 threads to make 5 million SET requests.

-Common parameters used with the redis-server command
+Common parameters used together with the redis-server command

 The redis-server command is used to start the Redis server.
-You can run the redis-server -h command to view the parameters that you can use with the redis-server command.
+You can run the redis-server -h command to view the parameters that you can use together with the redis-server command.
 Take note of the parameters in the following sample redis-server command:

 redis-server --port 6379 --protected-mode no